JYang6511/milestoneproject1/README.md

 # MilestoneProject1
-Do you consider yourself a NFL or NBA fan??
+Do you consider yourself a NFL or NBA fan???
 Test your knowledge with this quiz!!
 There are a total of 10 questions.